 Tribute to the black and white cats I’ve known and loved:

-By the way, I have had a number of pets over the years, including Paco, shown below, who was a black and white cat.
+By the way, I have had a number of pets over the years, including the incredible/fabulous/amazing/sweet Paco, shown below, who was a black and white cat.

 Paco, who was rescued from a storage building at a paper company in New York, started out very shy and scared, but, somewhere along the line, became one of the friendliest, sweetest, mushiest cats I’ve ever had the occasion of knowing.
 I could probably write a book about Paco.

 Tikki and Buffy came to me together as rescues and they always had a special bond.
-Tikki had a thinner face than Paco, but a similar love for being cuddled.
+Tikki had a thinner face than Paco, but a similar love for being cuddled, and also a similar overall appearance.
 (Buffy liked food more than cuddling.)

 Valentino lived up to his name.
 He was a lover.
 All I had to do was pet his head and he would start doing a little happy, paw dance with his front feet.

-TC (Top Cat) came in as a FIV-positive rescue.
+TC (Top Cat) was a FIV-positive rescue.
 He was older and a bit of a “been there, done that,” cat.
 I think he had spent a lot of his life outdoors, probably having to fight with other cats for food and to protect himself.
 But, he was always super sweet.

 Finally, there was Butter Bean.
 Although I can’t find a picture of him, Butter Bean was yet another FIV-positive rescue who also had the misfortune of having a mangled front paw due to a declawing that went wrong.
 He’s one reason I always warn people not to declaw their cats — it’s extremely painful for them, even when things go right, and, as in his case, things can go wrong.